NVIDIA/spark-rapids/docs/additional-functionality/delta-lake-support.md

 | spark.databricks.delta.optimizeWrite.smallPartitionFactor   | 0.5     | Merge partitions smaller than this factor multiplied by the target partition size          |
 | spark.databricks.delta.optimizeWrite.mergedPartitionFactor  | 1.2     | Avoid combining partitions larger than this factor multiplied by the target partition size |

+Note that optimized write support requires round-robin partitioning of the data, and round-robin partitioning requires sorting across all columns for deterministic operation.
+If the GPU cannot support sorting a particular column type in order to support the round-robin partitioning, the Delta Lake write will fallback to the CPU.

 ### RapidsDeltaWrite Node in Query Plans

 A side-effect of performing a GPU accelerated Delta Lake write is a new node will appear in the